Advertisement

 Introduction

-These lime mousse cups are creamy, tangy, and perfectly sweet, with a bright citrus pop in every spoonful.
+These lime mousse cups are silky, tangy, and lightly sweet, with a creamy no-bake filling that feels irresistibly refreshing.

 Ingredients (6 servings)